 Natural spoken English contains what are called reductions — a sound that has changed or disappeared when spoke at normal speaking speed.

-Practice speaking with reductions will help you speak more naturally and more like a native English speaker.
+Take it from the American accent training specialists—practicing speaking with reductions will help you speak more naturally and more like a native English speaker.

 In addition to reductions, native English speakers will often “attach” words to the end of previous words.